abhikamyams/WGAN_for_caustics_SINP/README.md

 WGAN_for_caustics_SINP

 This repository contains the implementation of A WGAN GP model designed to reproduce phonon distributions from a G4CMP simulation of 0.1 eV energy deposition in Calcium Tungstate substrate.
 The input data is 2 Dimensional with shape (2.1 x 10^8, 4).
 The columns represent the 4 features X, Y, Energy and Time while the rows represent individual phonons.
-Codes used for this model along iwth their purposes are listed below.
+Codes used for this model along with their purposes are listed below.

-Input Processing:

 1.seperation.py